MicrosoftDocs/defender-docs/defender-endpoint/mde-plugin-wsl.md

 ## Connectivity test for Defender running in WSL

-The following procedure describes how to confirm that Defender in Endpoint in WSL has internet connectivity.

-1. Open Registry Editor as an administrator.

-2. Create a registry key with the following details:

-   - **Name**: `ConnectivityTest`
-   - **Type**: `REG_DWORD`
-   - **Value**: `Number of seconds plug-in must wait before running the test.
-(Recommended: 60 seconds)`
-   - **Path**:  `Computer\HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Microsoft Defender for Endpoint plug-in for WSL`

-3. Once the registry is set, restart wsl using the following steps:

-   1. Open Command Prompt and run the command, `wsl --shutdown`.

-   2. Run the command `wsl`.
+The defender connectivity test is initiated any time a proxy modification occurs on your device and is scheduled to execute hourly.

-4. Wait for 5 minutes and then run `healthcheck.exe` (located at `%ProgramFiles%\Microsoft Defender for Endpoint plug-in for WSL\tools` for the results of the connectivity test).
+On starting you wsl machine, wait for 5 minutes and then run `healthcheck.exe` (located at `%ProgramFiles%\Microsoft Defender for Endpoint plug-in for WSL\tools` for the results of the connectivity test).
 If successful, you can see that the connectivity test was successful.
 If failed, you can see that the connectivity test was `invalid` indicating that the client connectivity from WSL to Defender for Endpoint service URLs is failing.

 > [!NOTE]
+> The `ConnectivityTest` registry key is no longer supported.
 > To set a proxy for use in WSL containers (the distributions running on the subsystem), see [Advanced settings configuration in WSL](/windows/wsl/wsl-config).
 ## Verifying functionality and SOC analyst experience

 After installing the plug-in, the subsystem and all its running containers are onboarded to the [Microsoft Defender portal](https://security.microsoft.com).